Archive

 16 Apr Manzanita Ridge Preserve

 Manzanita Ridge Preserve The Manzanita Connector The Manzanita Ridge Preserve fortifies and expands the already vibrant fish and wildlife habitat of the nearby Manzanita Creek watershed, Manzanita Park, Lindberg Tidelands, North Fork Manzanita Creek and Miller-Kirkman Preserves.
-All told, roughly 170 acres of contiguous lands and waters will now be safeguarded.
+All told, roughly 170 acres of contiguous lands and waters are now safeguarded.
 The richly forested property consists of a lush understory of sword fern, red huckleberry, osoberry, salal, snowberry, vanilla leaf, and Oregon grape.
-Invasive plants like English ivy will be removed during upcoming stewardship work.
-Please note that the Preserve is not currently open to the public – access to the property is limited to Land Trust tours at this time.
+We are in the process of removing invasive plants like English ivy, Himalayan blackberry, knotweed, and black locust to allow these natives to thrive.
+Restoration work will continue over the coming years with the planting of a native prairie and oak savannah on the south end of the Preserve.
 TAKE A TOUR Acres Protected 25 acres Conservation Features Wetlands Contiguous forest habitat Wildlife networks Keystone species Climate resilience Proximity & expansion

 READ MORE